01.About the role#Section link copied to clipboard

 Meet Provost Chandrakasan

 Anantha P. Chandrakasan is MIT’s provost and the Vannevar Bush Professor of Electrical Engineering and Computer Science.
-Reporting to MIT’s president, Provost Chandrakasan serves at the Institute’s chief academic and budget officer.
+Reporting to MIT’s president, Provost Chandrakasan serves as the Institute’s chief academic and budget officer.
+He also leads the MIT Office of Innovation and Strategy.

 03.About the office#Section link copied to clipboard